Floating point numbers

 Normalization and the hidden bit

-The hidden bit is not present in all formats.
-What does it mean?
-Let's take the number 0.375.
-This can be calculated as 2−2 + 2−3 (0.25 + 0.125), or, in a mantissa, 0.011 (disregarding the trailing zeroes), i.e. 0.375 × 20.
+How is this done in binary?
+Let’s take the number 0.375.
+This can be calculated as 2−2 + 2−3 (0.25 + 0.125), or, in a mantissa, 0.011…bin (disregarding the trailing zeroes), i.e. 0.375 × 20.
 But this is not how floating point numbers are usually stored.
-The exponent is adjusted thus, that the mantissa always has its top bit set, except for some special numbers, like 0 or the so called "tiny" values.
-So the mantissa becomes 1.1 and the exponent is decremented by 2.
+The exponent is adjusted thus, that the mantissa always has its top bit set, except for some special numbers, like 0 or the so called “tiny” (denormalized) values.
+So the mantissa becomes 1.100…bin and the exponent is decremented by 2.
 This number still represents the value 0.375, but now as 1.5 × 2−2.
-This process is called normalization.
-It ensures that 1.0 <= mantissa < 2.0.
-But if the top bit is always 1, it doesn't have to be stored, and in Single and Double it isn't.
-That is why this is called the hidden bit.
-To calculate the value of such a floating point type, you must mentally put the implicit "1." in front of the stored bits of the mantissa.
+This is how normalization works for binary floating point.
+It ensures that 1.0 <= mantissa (including hidden bit) < 2.0.
+Because of the hidden bit, to calculate the value of such a floating point type, you must mentally put the implicit “1.bin” in front of the stored bits of the mantissa.

 Denormalized values